Asad Abidi: Academic career

-Since 1985, Abidi has worked at UCLA, where he is currently a Distinguished Chancellor's Professor.
+Since 1985, Abidi has worked at UCLA, where he is currently a Distinguished Professor.
 From 1981 to 1984, he worked for Bell Laboratories as a Member of Technical Staff at the Advanced LSI Development Laboratory.
 He was a Visiting Faculty Researcher at Hewlett Packard Laboratories in 1989.
 He is one of only a few Pakistani-origin members of the NAE. and was recognized as an ISSCC top-ten author.

 While working at Bell and then UCLA, he pioneered radio research in metal–oxide–semiconductor (MOS) technology and made seminal contributions to radio architecture based on complementary MOS (CMOS) switched-capacitor (SC) technology.
-While working at Bell in the early 1980s, he worked on the development of sub-micron MOSFET (metal–oxide–semiconductor field-effect transistor) VLSI (very large-scale integration) technology at the Advanced LSI Development Lab, along with Marty Lepselter, George E. Smith and Harry Bol.
+While working at Bell in the early 1980s, he worked on the development of sub-micron MOSFET (metal–oxide–semiconductor field-effect transistor) VLSI (very large-scale integration) technology at the Advanced LSI Development Lab, along with Marty Lepselter, George E. Smith and Harry Boll.
 As one of the few circuit designers at the lab, Abidi demonstrated the potential of sub-micron NMOS integrated circuit technology in high-speed communication circuits, and developed the first MOS amplifiers for Gb/s data rates in optical fiber receivers.
 Abidi's work was initially met with skepticism from proponents of GaAs and bipolar junction transistors, the dominant technologies for high-speed circuits at the time.
-In 1985 he joined UCLA, where he pioneered RF CMOS technology during the late 1980s to early 1990s.
+In 1985, he joined UCLA, where he pioneered RF CMOS technology during the late 1980s to early 1990s.
 His work changed the way in which RF circuits would be designed, away from discrete bipolar transistors and towards CMOS integrated circuits.

 He was a visiting researcher at HP Labs for a year in 1989, during which time he investigated A/D conversion at ultra-high speeds, before returning to UCLA and researching analog signal chains for disk drive read channels, high-speed A/D conversion, and analog CMOS circuits for signal processing and communications.
 Abidi, along with UCLA colleagues J. Chang and Michael Gaitan, demonstrated the first RF CMOS amplifier in 1993.
 In 1995, Abidi used CMOS switched-capacitor technology to demonstrate the first direct-conversion transceivers for digital communications.

-In the late 1990s, the RF CMOS technology that he pioneered was widely adopted in wireless networking, as mobile phones began entering widespread use.
+In the late 1990s, the RF CMOS technology he pioneered was widely adopted in wireless networking as mobile phones entered widespread use.
 As of 2008, the radio transceivers in all wireless networking devices and modern mobile phones are mass-produced as RF CMOS devices.

-Abidi served as the Program Secretary for the IEEE International Solid-State Circuits Conference (ISSCC) from 1984 to 1990, and was the General Chairman of the Symposium on VLSI Circuits in 1992.
+Abidi served as Program Secretary for the IEEE International Solid-State Circuits Conference (ISSCC) from 1984 to 1990 and as General Chairman of the Symposium on VLSI Circuits in 1992.
 He was the Secretary of the IEEE Solid-State Circuits Council from 1990 to 1991.
-From 1992 to 1995, he was the Editor-in-Chief of the IEEE Journal of Solid-State Circuits.
+From 1992 to 1995, he was the editor-in-chief of the IEEE Journal of Solid-State Circuits.